bbudke/BB_Lab_Protocols/DNA_Fibers.md

 	- _Choose this option if you only want to examine resection of nascent DNA using the ratio of IdU to CldU._

 ### Procedure
-- Add the first label (CldU).
+1. Add the first label (CldU).
 	- To the medium already in each well, add 0.5 ml of warm medium containing CldU for a final concentration of 20 μM.
 Incubate for 30 minutes if following CldU ( → HU ) ( → IdU ) or 20 minutes if following CldU → IdU ( → HU ).
-- Wash 2X with warm PBS or warm medium.
+2. Wash 2X with warm PBS or warm medium.
 Work quickly.
+3. Add HU, second label, or stop:
 	- If following CldU ( → HU ) ( → IdU ) and adding HU:
 		- Add 1.0 ml medium containing 4 mM HU and any drugs or compound being studied and the vehicle in which they are dissolved.
 	- If following CldU ( → HU ) ( → IdU ) and **_not_** adding HU:
 		- Proceed to Collect Cells step.
 	- If following CldU → IdU ( → HU ):
 		- Add 1.0 ml medium containing 50 μM IdU.
 Incubate for 20 minutes.